Using Custom Metadata on the Developer Portal

 The platform supports many data types for extension properties, including Boolean, date, string, taxonomy, and others.

 Extension templates support several types of fields, such as text field, check boxes, radio buttons, and drop-down lists, for extension properties.
 Field types are:

 Fields can be required, optional, or read-only.

 How do I add custom metadata?

 Support for this feature requires that these steps be in place:

 - The implementation must include the integrated Lifecycle Manager product, configured to use the same database as the developer portal.

-- The applicable site setting (in Administration > Site > Lifecycle Manager Integration) must be enabled.
+- The applicable site setting (in Administration > Site > Extended Properties and Workflow) must be enabled.

 When this setting is enabled, properties defined for assets in the developer portal, such as apps and APIs, can be extended by modifying templates in an integrated Lifecycle Manager.

 About the Lifecycle Manager templates